OT-BP-IMPL/base-image-nodejs-npm-yarn-pnpm/README.md

   -e NPM_VERSION=8.19.2 \
   -e PNPM_VERSION=8.6.0 \
   -e YARN_VERSION=1.22.22 \
-  mukulmj/custom-ubuntu-nodejs-npm
+  registry.buildpiper.in/base-image/nodejs-npm-pnpm-yarn:0.0.4-version-upgrade
 ```

 ---

 ## Notes

-- If an unsupported version of Node.js, npm, pnpm, or Yarn is specified, the container will display an error message and exit.
+* If you specify an unsupported version, the container will display an error and exit.
-- All dependencies are pre-downloaded during the Docker build process to ensure no runtime downloads are required.
+* All dependencies are pre-downloaded during the build process.
-- The `switch_versions.sh` script dynamically switches between versions based on the provided environment variables.
+* `switch_versions.sh` dynamically activates the desired versions.

 ---

 ## Troubleshooting

-If you encounter issues, ensure that:
+1. Confirm you’re using supported versions.

-1. The specified versions of Node.js, npm, pnpm, and Yarn are supported.
+2. Ensure the Docker image builds successfully.
-2. The Docker image is built successfully using the provided `Dockerfile`.
+3. Check the logs for any version mismatch errors.

-For further assistance, feel free to reach out or open an issue in the repository.
+For help, please open an issue in the repository.